kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

   - "/blog/release-notes-22"
 ---

 Not so long ago in a galaxy not so far away, there was a friendly kingdom of Kyma-land ruled by king Kyma the Wise.
 The king once said: “It is time to improve our kingdom so that we all can lead even happier lives”.
 As the king had never made an empty promise, he introduced many features, such as a complete setup of the Istio metrics, Istio upgrade to 1.13.2, overriding Function runtime image and improved Eventing backend CR status.
-Read more, if you want to learn about other ideas the king came up with!
+Read more if you want to learn about other ideas the king came up with!

 <!-- overview -->